samlothen/QRALib/README.rst

-Quantitative Risk Analysis in Cybersecurity Library (QRACLib)
+Quantitative Risk Analysis in Cybersecurity Library (QRALib)
 =============================================================

 Python implementations to perform quantitative risk analysis.
 The